georgewbar/testkatacoda/jenkins-build-test-deliver/step7.md

 What we want to do now is to demonstrate that if any of the unit tests fail, then Jenkins pipeline will detect that and will send a `failure` status to Github.

-## Now, we introduce a unit test error
+## Now, we introduce a unit test error and push

 We will demonstrate that if any of the unit tests fail, then Jenkins pipeline will detect that and will send a `failure` status to Github.
 We will do this by changing the `return "World";` in `App.java` file to `return "Worl";` (we will omit the letter `d` in the word `"World"` to simulate a bug in our code).